By Vince Sheridan - Past President (1981-1983)

 can dominate the club in the long term.

 The club has always emphasized a good mix of age

-and has worked energetically to recruit new members
+and through the years has worked energetically to recruit new members

-by showings of members work at locations including
+by showings of members' work at the the Don Mills Centre,

 As the years go by the clubs activities have changed,